 Efficient & Renewable Energy

-In December 2011, Kum & Go installed its first solar photovoltaic (PV) project on a fuel canopy expansion at Store 927 in New Castle, Colorado.
+In December 2011, Kum & Go installed its first solar photovoltaic (PV) project on a fuel canopy expansion at Store 927 in New Castle, CO.
 The panels produce 4% of total electric consumption, and we reengineered our fuel canopy design to hold the weight of future solar installations.
-Construction on our second solar PV installation began in 2020 at Store 329 in Denver, Colorado, and was energized in 2021.
-That project is currently producing near the design estimate of 22% of the facility’s total energy demand.
+Construction on our second solar PV installation began in 2020 at Store 329 in Denver, CO, and was energized in 2021.
+That project is currently producing nearly 19% of the facility’s total energy demand.
+Our total Solar production in 2022 was 116,252 kWh.
+As we look ahead to 2023, we will continue to retrofit LED lighting and refrigerant conversions to 448a.

-In 2021, Kum & Go diverted 31.8% of waste from landfills, up slightly from 29.9% in 2020.
+In 2022, Kum & Go diverted 34.5% of waste from landfills, up from 31.8% in 2021.
 The U.S. recycling industry continues to struggle, and our stores continue to receive unpredictable and uncontrolled external waste from customers.
 However, Kum & Go feels we have taken critical steps to increase diversion in the future.
-We hired a full-time Waste Reduction Specialist within Operations in 2020.
-In 2021, multiple waste audits confirmed that where single-stream service is offered almost all material being recycled is still corrugated cardboard.
-Switching to 100% cardboard recycling will help us maintain diversion rates, respond to service tickets more effectively, eliminate $180,000 in annual contamination fees, and find baling options for both cardboard and thin film shrink wrap plastics.
+We employ a full-time Waste Reduction Specialist on our Operations team.
+Throughout 2021-2022, multiple waste audits confirmed that where single-stream service is offered almost all material being recycled is still corrugated cardboard.
+In response to this, we switched to 100% cardboard recycling to maintain diversion rates and reduce contamination.